 Skip to main content

 Ah fortune!
-Imagine the anxiety, the distress, they must feel when some forest critter (I forget which one) eats their roadmap back to the safety of hearth and home.
+Imagine the anxiety, the distress, they must feel when forest birds eat their roadmap back to the safety of hearth and home.

-As the play opens we see her in an almost sleepwalking state, following along on a darkened stage past an string of tall black trees whose images appear on a line of delicate material that shivers in the breeze.
-With each step she pulls of a post it note that holds one word.
+As the play opens, we see her in an almost somnambulant state, following along on a darkened stage past a string of tall black trees whose images appear on a line of delicate material that shivers in the breeze.
+With each step she pulls off a post it note that holds one word.
 After repeating it to herself, she casually lets it fall to the floor.

-As a writer words are very important to her and her ever growing loss of memory makes it difficult to continue writing what is probably going to be her last work.
+As a writer, words are very important to her and her ever growing loss of memory makes it difficult for her to continue writing what is probably going to be her last work.
 If you’ve ever forgotten a word in the middle of a conversation, you know what she’s feeling, but on a much larger scale.
+The post-it-notes symbolize her need to recall certain words that momentarily seem to have skipped her mind, much like messages tacked on a board at home that are reminders of what to pick up at the grocer’s.

 Playwright Jennifer Haley eschews a linear story here as her narrative meanders into alternate stories, then back again to the main one.
 The audience follows back in time to Alida’s childhood where we pick up clues to her backstory as Cuenca becomes her mother and Gruenert the child.
 The roles change without warning or clear demarcation, but the narrative is still relatively easy to follow.

 In one of these flashbacks, we hear of the mansion of the man her mother hopes to marry, where untoward things are remembered as having gone on in the basement.
-Just like the witch’s house in Hansel and Gretel, the mansion seems a respite from the terror of the woods, but it's really the basis of Alida’s childhood trauma.
+Just like the witch’s house in Hansel and Gretel, the mansion seems a respite from the terror of the woods, but it's really the basis of nefarious intent and, in this case, Alida’s childhood trauma.

-Ash Alida ,she dresses drably in a neutral pair of pants and just as colorless top.
+As Alida, she dresses drably in a neutral pair of pants and just as colorless top.
 This is in contrast to Beth's vibrant, flowing and colorful ensemble which she wears with the grace and poise of a seasoned ballerina.
-While Alida’s gait is heavy and plodding, Beth’s are lithe and graceful.
+While Alida’s gait is heavy and plodding, Beth’s is lithe and graceful.
+While the two women are very dissimilar, their relationship is very visually and dramatically complimentary.

 Comments